Steveiwonder/WSM/README.md

 By default, all health checks should report a state of "Available" to the server, any other state will trigger the alert to be sent with an invalid state

 # Installation
-WSM is designed to run on two separate servers, a good example is having a very cheap cloud-based VM that you can run the server on, the run the client on your home lab/server.
+WSM is designed to run on two separate servers.
+An example is having a very cheap cloud-based VM that you can run wsm.server on and the client on your home server.

 ## Server
 There are two steps for installing the server